 - Other activities related to donor and community engagement, and fund development as assigned by supervisor

-This internship is for undergraduate students, graduate students, or recent college graduates (within one year of application).
-Students pursuing degrees in the fields of communications, marketing, public relations, nonprofit management, or other related fields may be particularly interested in this position.
-Applicants should be able to demonstrate:
+This internship is for undergraduate students, graduate students, or recent college graduates.
+Students pursuing degrees in the fields of communications, fundraising, marketing, public relations, nonprofit management, or other related fields may be particularly interested in this position

 - Deep commitment to IRC’s core values and the ability to model and communicate those values in relationships with IRC staff, clients, partners, and community leaders